• Skip to primary navigation

 • Garlic - another essential component to pesto.
 I like to use three cloves to really amp up the flavor.
 You could even use Roasted Garlic.

-• Olive oil - you're going to want to use a good quality olive oil to blend all the ingredients together since it's a central component in this sauce
+• Olive oil – you’re going to want to use a good-quality olive oil to blend all the ingredients together

-• Salt & pepper - it's important to season pesto to bring out the flavors
+• Salt & pepper – it’s important to season pesto well to bring out the flavors

-• You're going to want to grate the cheese yourself since the pre-grated kind just doesn't taste as good!
+• Grate the cheese yourself since the pre-grated kind just doesn’t taste as good.
+I use my Microplane to do this.

 basil and pine nuts in a food processor